Menooker/KunQuant/Customize.md

 You can check the script in `projects/` for more examples using KunQuant to convert expressions to C++ source code file.

 More reading on operators provided by KunQuant: See [Operators.md](./Operators.md)

+## Performance tuning

+There are some configurable options of function `compileit(...)` above that may improve the performance (and maybe at the cost of accuracy).

+ * Input and output memory layout: `compileit(input_layout=?, output_layout=?)`.
+This affects how data are arranged in memory.
+Usually `STs` layout is faster than `TS` but may require some additional memory movement when you call the factor library.
+ * Partition factor: `compileit(partition_factor=some_int)`.
+A larger Partition factor will put more computations in a single generated function in C++.
+Enlarging Partition factor may reduce the overhead of thread-scheduling and eliminate some of the temp buffers.
+However, if the factor is too high, the generated C++ code will suffer from register-spilling.
+ * Blocking len: `compileit(blocking_len=some_int)`.
+It selects AVX2 or AVX512 instruction sets.
+Using AVX512 might have some slight performance gain over AVX2.
+ * Unaligned stock number: `compileit(allow_unaligned=some_bool)`.
+By default `True`.
+When `allow_unaligned` is set to false, the generated C++ code will assume the number of stocks to be aligned with the SIMD length (e.g., 8 float32 on AVX2).
+This will slightly improve the performance.